 What does one add to that?

-Anyway, there is also this that found out when we don’t ask we tend to desire being cared for and except people who care about us to dream or guess even look into our hearts and minds to see what we need or want and provide it.
+I found out that when we don’t ask we tend to desire being cared for and expect people who care about us to dream or guess, even look into our hearts and minds to see what we need or want and provide it.

-Wonder why we fail at this but our creations don’t If you don’t ask you will not receive, Jesus said it, ask and it shall be given.
+Wonder why we fail at this.
+Jesus said it, ask and it shall be given.

 It’s in the prayer He taught us.